COPS-IITBHU/csoc-dev-week4/README.md

 # Open Source Issues - CSOC Dev Week 4 Assignment

-Welcome to week 4 of CSOC Dev.
-In this week, we have planned to introduce you to open source.

-Often the biggest challenge in open source is to get started.
-The process can be intimidating.
-How do you find the right project?
-What if something goes wrong?

-So, to get you started with open source, as this week's assignment, you will be solving issues from various projects.
 We have compiled a list of issues for you to start solving.
 But before heading on to the list, here are some guidelines to be followed.

 ### Guidelines